Leukipos/Leukipos/README.md

 [x] that i know nothing yet<br>
 [ ] relax<br>

-- Monday
+- 42 years old
-- Thuesday
+- based in Hamburg
-- Wednesday
+- Photographer, Electrician and much more
-- Thursday
+- one 8-years old boy
-- Friday
+- exited to learn to see the matrix finaly

 > stay tuned and follow me.. (fuck the white rabbit)